Canva vs Figma (2026): Templates vs Prototypes — Which Do You Need?

 Our Methodology

 We created identical design projects in both tools — social media posts, website mockups, and presentations.
 We measured time to completion, output quality, and ease of use for non-designers vs designers.
-We analyzed 28,000+ reviews.
-Pricing verified in April 2026.
+Analyzed 28,110+ reviews from G2, Capterra, and TrustRadius.
+Pricing verified April 2026.

 Both have generous free plans.
 Try each for your specific use case.